Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-This unlocks various new things for `const fn`.
-For example, the subtle difference of floating point behavior may now be considered acceptable and floats could be allowed in `const fn`.
 An intrinsic like `const_eval_select` (in the form of an intrinsic or a more complete language feature) could now be added safely, enabling more parts of the ecosystem to make functions `const` without losing runtime optimizations.

+Allowing all floating point operations in a const context without any restrictions.

 [std-is-constant-evaluated]: https://en.cppreference.com/w/cpp/types/is_constant_evaluated